juji-io/site/blog/comparing-clojure-diff-libraries.md

 As you can see, the time for the libraries to run diff algorithm on the dataset varies greatly.
 The same is true for the resulting diff sizes.

-To choose a library, we need to look at each libraries to see if it fits one's use cases.
+To choose a library, we need to look at each library to see if it fits one's use cases.
 In addition to the performance data, we also need to look at the output format of each library.

 ## Analyses